Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Rich wood trim, art glass, and colorful tile mosaics had been used in houses for a long time but only kings, potentates, and robber barons could afford them.
 The rest of us had to do without – at least until the Arts & Crafts movement made rich detailing the standard in homebuilding.

-If you are fortunate enough to own an Arts & Crafts home, you own a gem – a true American original – full of handcrafted details that are rarely seen in modern housing.
+If you are fortunate enough to own an Arts & Crafts home, you own a gem – a true American original – full of handcrafted details that are rarely seen in modern housing except for the well-to-do.

 Yours is full of thick, three-coat lath and plaster walls, varnished quarter-sawn oak moldings with oak strip flooring over a thick pine subfloor.